 This leaves the question about what Paul means when he says that woman is the glory of man.
 The structure of vv.
-7-10 may help us understand the meaning.
+7-10 may help us understand the meaning.84 but woman from man;

-For a man ought not to have his head covered, since he is the image and glory of God; but the woman is the glory of man.
+7For a man ought not to have his head covered, since he is the image and glory of God; but the woman is the glory of man.

-For man does not originate from woman,
+8 For man does not originate from woman,